 Stephanie is a New York City based Performer and Teaching Artist.
-She has most recently been seen onstage in Barrington Stage Company’s critically acclaimed revival of A Little Night Music (starring Jason Danieley, Emily Skinner, Sierra Boggess, and Mary Beth Piel,) A Comedy of Tenors at Riverside Theatre in Vero Beach, FL, and as Mary Poppins at Penobscot Theatre Company.
+Recent credits include Barrington Stage Company’s critically acclaimed revival of A Little Night Music (starring Jason Danieley, Emily Skinner, Sierra Boggess, and Mary Beth Piel,) A Comedy of Tenors at Riverside Theatre in Vero Beach, FL, and Mary Poppins at the New London Barn Playhouse and Penobscot Theatre Company.
 Stephanie teaches on the Voice Faculties of Long Island University and CAP21 | Molloy University.

 She has appeared in concerts at The Town HallFeinstein's 54 Below, and Birdland Jazz Club, and was a Semi-Finalist in the 2015 Lotte Lenya Competition